-Unit Contents I Industrial Relations & Democracy - Definition and concept of industrial relation, scope, objectives, factors affecting industrial relations, approaches to industrial relations, importance of industrial relations

-(A) Collective Bargaining : definition, importance, types, prerequisites of effective collective Bargaining and Collective Bargaining in India; (B) Workers Participation : Concept, aims and objectives, importance, forms of participation, conditions essential for working of the scheme II Grievances & Disputes meaning and causes, grievance redressal procedure, Industrial Disputes- causes of industrial disputes, concept of strike and lockout, authorities for settlement of industrial dispute namely works committee, Conciliation Officer, Conciliation Board, court of Enquiry, Labor Court, Industrial Tribunal, National Tribunal, grievance settlement authority as per Industrial Disputes Act-1974 Industrial peace- measures and significance of peace and harmony to industrial productivity and progress III Code on wages 2019- Minimum wages: Concept, fixation of minimum wages, Procedure for fixing and revising minimum wages; Payment of wages: concept, mode of payment of wages, deductions which can be made from wages Payment of Bonus: eligibility for bonus, disqualification for bonus, minimum and maximum bonus, available surplus, allocable surplus, set on and set off of allocable surplus, Time limit for payment of bonus IV Laws relating to working hours and work conditions- Factories Act 1948- important definitions, provisions regarding workers health, safety and welfare, provisions relating to working hours of adult, rules relating to employment of women, provisions of employment of young persons Child Labors ( Prohibition and Regulation) Act, 1986:- Scope and application of the act, objectives, provisions regarding hours and periods of work for children, provisions regarding health and safety for working children, prohibition of employment of children in certain occupations and processes V Labour Welfare and Social Security Meaning and objectives of labour welfare, theories of labour welfare, welfare officer in Indian industry, qualification and role of welfare officers Workmen's Compensation Act: Object, definition of employer and employee, partial disablement and total disablement, employer's liability for compensation Payment of Gratuity act: Concept, Scope and application of the act, Provisions relating to payment of gratuity, nomination, Employers duty to pay gratuity VI Labour Legislations & ILO-Need of labour legislation, principles of labour legislation, labour legislation and the Constitution of India, Conventions and recommendations of ILO ILO: structure, main bodies of ILO, objectives and functions of ILO, importance, impact of ILO on labour legislations in India, Ministry of Labour: Offices attached to Ministry of Labour
+Unit Industrial Relations & Democracy - Definition and concept of industrial relation, scope, objectives, factors affecting industrial approaches to industrial relations, importance of industrial relations (A) Collective Bargaining: definition, importance, types, prerequisites of effective Bargaining and Collective Bargaining in India; (B) Workers Participation: Concept, aims and importance, forms of participation, conditions essential for working of the scheme.
+II Grievances & Disputes - e collective Definition and concept of industrial relation, scope, objectives, factors affecting industrial approaches to industrial relations, importance of industrial relations (A) Collective Bargaining: definition, importance, types, prerequisites of effective Bargaining and Collective Bargaining in India; (B) Workers Participation: Concept, aims and importance, forms of participation, conditions essential for working of the scheme. e collective approaches to industrial relations, importance of industrial relations (A) Collective Bargaining: definition, importance, types, prerequisites of effective Bargaining and Collective Bargaining in India; (B) Workers Participation: Concept, aims and importance, forms of participation, conditions essential for working of the scheme. e collective (A) Collective Bargaining: definition, importance, types, prerequisites of effective Bargaining and Collective Bargaining in India; (B) Workers Participation: Concept, aims and importance, forms of participation, conditions essential for working of the scheme.
+Bargaining and Collective Bargaining in India; (B) Workers Participation: Concept, aims and importance, forms of participation, conditions essential for working of the scheme. importance, forms of participation, conditions essential for working of the scheme. d objectives, II Grievances & Disputes - meaning and causes, grievance redressal procedure, Industrial Disputes- causes of industrial ial disputes, concept of strike and lockout, authorities for settlement of industrial dispute nar mely works committee, Conciliation Officer, Conciliation Board, court of Enquiry, Labor Court, Industr National Tribunal, grievance settlement authority as per Industrial Disputes Act-1974 Indus strial peacemeasures and significance of peace and harmony to industrial productivity and progress III Code on wages 2019- Minimum wages: Concept, fixation of minimum wages, Procedure for or fixing and revising minimum wages; Payment of wages: concept, mode of payment of wages, deduc tions which can be made from wages Payment of Bonus: eligibility for bonus, disqualification for bonus, minimum and maxim available surplus, allocable surplus, set on and set off of allocable surplus, Time limit for payment of bonus.
+IV Laws relating to working hours and work conditions- Factories Act 1948- important definitions, provisions regarding workers health, safety a provisions relating to working hours of adult, rules relating to employment of women, p rovisions of employment of young persons Child Labors (Prohibition and Regulation) Act, 1986 :- Scope and application of the act, objectives, provisions regarding hours and periods of work for children, provisions regarding health an nd safety for working children, prohibition of employment of children in certain occupations and proce sses V Labour Welfare and Social Security Meaning and objectives of labour welfare, theories of labour welfare, welfare office er in Indian industry, qualification and role of welfare officers Workmen's Compensation Act: Object, definition of employer and employee, partial disab lement and total disablement, employer's liability for compensation Payment of Gratuity act: Concept, Scope and application of the act, Provisions relating to payment of gratuity, nomination, Employers duty to pay gratuity VI Labour Legislations & ILO-Need of labour legislation, principles of labour legislation, labour r legislation and the Constitution of India, Conventions and recommendations of ILO ILO: structure, main bodies of ILO, objectives and functions of ILO, importance, impact of IL .O on labour legislations in India, Ministry of Labour: Offices attached to Ministry of Labour